Frank Pallone: Other political offices

 In 2002, Pallone turned down an offer to replace embattled Senator Bob Torricelli as the Democratic nominee for U.S. Senate by Democratic Party leaders.
 The slot eventually went to Frank Lautenberg, who won the general election.
 In 2004-05, Pallone considered a gubernatorial bid against embattled and unpopular Governor Jim McGreevey, but ended up supporting eventual nominee Jon Corzine.

 Early in 2005, Pallone announced his intention to seek the Senate seat held at the time by Corzine.
 Corzine won the Democratic nomination for governor in June 2005, and Pallone was the first politician to officially seek Corzine's Senate seat.
 He launched "Pallone for New Jersey" to inform New Jersey citizens of his work in the House and his desire to be New Jersey's next senator.
 In January 2006, Pallone announced his endorsement of Bob Menendez for Senate in the November 2006 election, ending his bid for the seat.

 Pallone was an early and strong endorser of Hillary Clinton in the 2008 Democratic presidential primaries.
 He traveled to New Hampshire to campaign for Clinton.
 Clinton lost the primary to Barack Obama, who went on to become president.
 Pallone also endorsed Frank Lautenberg over Congressman Rob Andrews.

 2013 U.S. Senate election

 On January 3, 2013, it was revealed that Pallone was considering another bid for the Senate should Frank Lautenberg elect not to pursue another term in office in 2014.
-On June 9, 2013, Pallone said he was officially in the race to fill Lautenberg's Senate seat, due to the Lautenberg's death, and could win the Democratic primary against Newark Mayor Cory Booker by running on his progressive congressional record.
+On June 9, 2013, Pallone said he was officially in the race to fill Lautenberg's Senate seat, due to Lautenberg's death, and could win the Democratic primary against Newark Mayor Cory Booker by running on his progressive congressional record.
 Lautenberg's family endorsed Pallone on July 8, 2013.
 The state council of sheet metal workers also endorsed Pallone.

 In the August 13, 2013 primary election, Pallone lost to Booker.
 Booker then won the general election.